herbicider/HayatPrecheck/README.md

 - **Cost-Effective**: Replace multiple individual CPU-limited systems with one shared powerful GPU machine
 - **Centralized Management**: Single point of configuration, updates, model training and maintenance for all connected pharmacies

-**Hardware Requirements:**

-**Current System (CPU-Based per Pharmacy Station):**
-- **Minimum**: 8GB RAM, modern CPU for basic OCR processing per workstation
-- **Limitation**: CPU-intensive Tesseract OCR, hardcoded text matching, requires individual setup at each location, rate limited by the computer's CPU power

-**Future System (Centralized GPU Hub):**
-- **Central Hub Minimum**: 32GB RAM, RTX 5070+ for serving 5-10 pharmacy workstations
-- **Central Hub Recommended**: 64GB RAM, RTX 5090 for serving 15-25 pharmacy workstations
-- **Central Hub Optimal**: 128GB+ RAM, DGX/H100 for serving 50+ pharmacy workstations
-- **Pharmacy Workstations**: Basic computers with network connectivity - no special hardware required
-- **Network Infrastructure**: Reliable high-speed internet connection between pharmacies and central hub

 **Implementation Timeline:**
 - **Phase 1 (Centralized EasyOCR)**: convert to EasyOCR for GPU-based OCR processing, build initial central hub prototype
-- **Phase 1.5 (Local LLM Integration)**: build local LLM for semantic drug name and sig matching, replacing hardcoded logic
-- **Phase 2 (Network Architecture)**: Develop secure API system for pharmacy workstations to communicate with central hub
+- **Phase 1.5 (Local LLM Integration)**: build local LLM for semantic drug name and sig matching, replacing hardcoded logic and Develop secure API system for pharmacy workstations to communicate with central hub
-- **Phase 3 (AI Semantic Analysis)**: Replace hardcoded string matching with LLM-based semantic understanding on the central system with prompt engineering
+- **Phase 2 (AI Semantic Analysis)**: Replace hardcoded string matching with LLM-based semantic understanding on the central system with prompt engineering
-- **Phase 3.5 (Local LLM Training)**: Fine-tune local LLM on pharmacy-specific data for better accuracy
+- **Phase 2.5 (Local LLM Training)**: Fine-tune local LLM on pharmacy-specific data for better accuracy
-- **Phase 4 (Multi-Pharmacy Integration)**: Scale to support dozens of pharmacy locations from single central hub
+- **Phase 3 (Multi-Pharmacy Integration)**: Scale to support dozens of pharmacy locations from single central hub
-- **Phase 5 (Enterprise Features)**: Add centralized reporting, analytics, and management across all connected pharmacies
+- **Phase 4 (Enterprise Features)**: Add centralized reporting, analytics, and management across all connected pharmacies
 - This represents an evolution from individual pharmacy systems to a centralized service architecture
 - Community feedback and pilot testing with pharmacy chains will guide development priorities
-- Maintain backward compatibility with current individual pharmacy installations
+- Maintain backward compatibility with current individual pharmacy installations -- **Phase 5+**: fine-tuen and train the local LLM on pharmacy-specific data for even better accuracy

 **Why This Centralized Approach:**
 - **Cost Efficiency**: One powerful machine replaces dozens of individual high-end workstations